detiuaveiro/projecto-mini-jogo-DavidPalricas/README.md

 # Super Bowser
  Super Bowser is a plataformer 2D, similiar to super mario Bros (NES) made in python using the pygame framework

+ The player's goal is to kidnap Princess Peach before time runs out and avoiding kirbies
  <hr>

  # Requirments